 3.5.1.2.
 Greater Atlantic Region Reporting Requirements

-The Greater Atlantic Region Fisheries Office (GARFO) requires that all federally-permitted vessels whether fishing in state or federal waters report catch as described in Table 3.5.2 and the Instructions below.
+The Greater Atlantic Region Fisheries Office requires that all federally-permitted vessels whether fishing in state or federal waters are required to report catch as described in Table 3.5.3 and the Instructions and the below.